oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-03-full-product-name.md

 The Common Platform Enumeration (CPE) attribute refers to a method for naming platforms external to this specification.
 See [CPE23-N] for details.

+> Both, CPE 2.2 and CPE 2.3, are supported in CSAF.

 ##### Full Product Name Type - Product Identification Helper - Hashes

 List of hashes (`hashes`) of value type `array` holding at least one item contains a list of cryptographic hashes usable to identify files.